BETTY187source/community-resource-sharing-platform/README.md

 # Community Resource Sharing Platform
 A platform that allows community members to share or lend resources such as tools, equipment, and other items, helping reduce waste and foster a sense of community.
-This project connects individuals who have resources they are willing to share with others who need them.
+This project connect individuals who have resources they are willing to share with others who need them.

 ## Features
 - **Resource Listing:** Community members can add resources they are willing to lend or share.